Account

-History of squash in England
+History of Squash

 1830 Pupils at Harrow School discovered that a punctured racket ball, which ‘squashed’ on impact with the wall, produced a game with a wider range of shots that tested the players more.